 RESCUE.
 RESTORE.
 EDUCATE

-We work to equip women and girls with the means to achieve physical, mental, and economic healing and autonomy.
+We work to equip African women and girls with the means to achieve physical, mental, and economic healing and autonomy.
 We achieve this through a range of services, including safe housing, education, healthcare, counseling, and economic empowerment.

 Our approach involves working within existing systems to empower the community to challenge harmful beliefs about violence against women and girls.
 We also advocate for changes to structures, protocols, and policies that hinder women and girls' access to fundamental rights.